 Some of the apparel shops on Martinique are summarized in the chart below.

 |Coleaur Ebene||Boutique||(059) 660-2129||Downtown Forte de France|

 |Picadely||Men's Clothing Store||(059) 70-1691||Downtown Forte de France|

-You can look at the following table to learn more.
+You can look through the following table for more information.

 |Fruit and Vegetable Market||Downtown Forte de France|

 |Fish and Seafood Market||Downtown Forte de France|

 The official currency on Martinique, like in France, is the Euro (€).
 The United States Dollar (USD), is accepted in many stores, however, change may be given in the Euro.
 Major credit cards and traveler's checks are also widely accepted.
 A 20 percent discount on luxury items is often offered to visitors with the use of traveler's checks and credit cards.

 The typical business hours of a shop on Martinique are 8:30 a.m. to 5 p.m., Monday through Friday, and sometimes for a few hours on Saturday morning.
 Do not expect to get any shopping done on a Sunday, because most places will be closed.

 Whether you spend your shopping hours wandering through a craft market, browsing the racks of a French clothing store, or both, you are sure to find something interesting to take home with you from your trip to Martinique.